The Extraordinary Tramways of

 During the next two years car 9007 operated a few more charters, but in November 1997 the company declared the tramway system permanently closed.
 A 125-year saga had ended.

 A visitor in 1998 found wire removed from the streets and five derelict cars - 9001, 9003, 9005, 9006 and 9007 - in the yard.
-In 1999 tram number 2007 was sent to an exposition grounds at Mariano Roque Alonso near the airport, where it was restored and remains today.
-In 2005 tram 9006 was repainted and placed on display on Plaza Uruguay in front of the railway station.
+In 1999 tram number 9007 was sent to Mariano Roque Alonso, a town just beyond the airport, where it was restored, painted yellow and was still displayed in 2011 [see photo at the bottom of this article].
+In 2005 tram 9006 was also repainted yellow and placed on display on Plaza Uruguay in front of the railway station.
 This photograph was taken in 2006 [Ian Thomson]:

 After it was vandalised in 2007, tram 9006 was removed from its perch and taken to the town docks.
 Visitors in 2011 reported four trams - 9001, 9003, 9005 and another unidentified - still rotting away at the old tramway depot in San Miguel [see map].

 There was a rumor of a horsecar operation about 1900 in the city of Concepción 225 km north of Asunción.
 But no evidence of a tramway there could be found.